peter2520/Interactive-Lab-Hub/Lab 1/README.md

 My thoughts:
 I will add some sound affect and audio alert to the device to give more instructions to the users.
-Consider the sensor, I think apply deep learning model to multiple sensors may help the sensor to detect items
+Consider the sensor, I think integrate deep learning model to multiple sensors may help the sensor detect items.

 ## Make it your own